Dead4ever07/LBAW/EBD.md

 ### 5.3 Schema Validation

-Ensures each table’s attributes are uniquely determined by its keys, validating data integrity, preventing redundancy, and confirming the schema follows BCNF normalization.
+Ensures each table’s attributes are uniquely determined by its keys, validating data integrity, preventing redundancy, and confirming that the schema follows BCNF.

 | TABLE R01 | user_account |